jaswanth3233/Villanova_IoT_2022/RPI_TUTORIAL/RPI_OS_Setup.md

-After all the setup steps we endup at main menu of the OS installation.
+21.After all the setup steps we endup at main menu of the OS installation.